-It’s your computer’s BIOS that determines what devices you can boot from.
+Logically enough, your computer’s BIOS determines what devices you can boot from.

 In reality, most computers don’t have a built-in SD card reader.
 Most computers do have USB sockets, though.
-As a result, it simply makes more sense to make the USB interface the next most logical boot device after the hard disk itself, or any optical drive.
+As a result, it makes more sense to make the USB interface the next most logical boot device after the hard disk itself (or any optical drive).

-That being said, most SD card readers are, themselves, external devices you connect to your computer via a USB interface.
-Therefore, you should be able to create a bootable SD card if you treat that external SD card reader as if it were a USB thumbdrive.
+Most SD card readers are themselves external devices you connect to your computer via a USB interface.
+Therefore, you should be able to create a bootable SD card if you treat that external SD card reader as if it were a USB thumb drive.

-But if you need to have an external card reader and a SD card, it’s probably just easier to use a plain old USB thumbdrive to begin with.
+However: if you need to have an external card reader and an SD card, it’s probably just easier to use a plain old USB thumb drive to begin with.

 Where many people get hung up, particularly since the introduction of UEFI, is boot order.

 - Is there a hard disk?
-Is there an operating system2 on the hard disk?
+Is there an operating system3 on the hard disk?